datajoint/datajoint-docs/src/archive/_to_include/1_5-blob-config.md

 The primary changes to the external data implementation are:

-> -   The external object tracking mechanism was modified.
-Tracking
->     tables were extended for additional external datatypes and split
->     into per-store tables to improve database performance in schemas
->     with many external objects.
+ -   The external object tracking mechanism was modified.
+Tracking tables were extended for additional external datatypes and split into per-store tables to improve database performance in schemas with many external objects.
-> -   The external storage format was modified to use a nested subfolder
->     structure (<span class="title-ref">folding</span>) to improve
->     performance and interoperability with some filesystems that have
->     limitations or performance problems when storing large numbers of
->     files in single directories.
+ -   The external storage format was modified to use a nested subfolder structure (folding) to improve performance and interoperability with some filesystems that have limitations or performance problems when storing large numbers of files in single directories.

 Depending on the circumstances, the simplest way to migrate data to v0.12 may be to drop and repopulate the affected schemas.
 This will